 ADA Australia’s Board of Directors provide governance and leadership in the achievement of the organisation’s strategic outcomes.

-Liz Kearins – Deputy Chair – Elected to Board 2012
+Liz Kearins – Chair – Elected to Board 2012

-Liz has extensive leadership experience across the media, tourism, healthcare, environment and water sectors.
-She is currently the General Manager of Strategy, People and Safety at Seqwater, and previously held an executive role at Queensland’s Health Quality and Complaints Commission.
-With a professional background in communication and engagement strategy, Liz is an Associate Fellow of the Institute of Managers and Leaders, a certified Change Management Practitioner, and a member of the Public Relations Institute of Australia and the International Association of Public Participation.
+She is a Fellow of the Institute of Managers and Leaders, a certified Change Management Practitioner, an affiliate member of the Australian HR Institute, and a member of the Public Relations Institute of Australia and the International Association of Public Participation.

 Ian Edwards – Treasurer – Elected to Board 2015